vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 }
 ```

-Such expressions resolved differently according to the context they used in.
-In particular example above `calc` each operand will be converted to pixels and than evaluated.
-This happend cause we used our property as the value for `width`.
-But if will use it as a value for `hsl` saturation component which accepts only percentage we can use only percentages inside `calc` expression.
+Such expressions resolved differently according to the context they used it.
+In particular example above `calc`, each operand will be converted to pixels and then evaluated.
+Such convert happened cause we used our property as the value for `width`.
+But it will use it as a value for `hsl` saturation component which accepts the only percentage we can use only percentages inside `calc` expression.

 ### integer
 Integer type is represents numeric values without a fractional component.
 Let's declare property using tht type: